RauldeQueirozMendes/VSDataset/README.md

 >
 > [E. G. Ribeiro](eduardogr@usp.br), [R. Q. Mendes](raulmendes@usp.br) and [V. Grassi Jr](vgrassi@usp.br)

 This dataset may be used either for commercial or non-commercial applications.
 However, we do not provide any warranty (or assume liability) for the provided dataset.
-We encourage the readers to see the [license file](LICENSE) for terms.
+We encourage the readers to see the [license script](LICENSE) for terms.

 If you are planning to employ our dataset in your work please mind citing our paper: